QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 7.1.3 (September 22, 2020) =
+* Bug: Fixed issues when email templates were not showing if classic editor was disabled.
+* Bug: Fixed the issue of Certificate Addon link not showing in admin result detail page issue.
+* Bug: Fixed point score calculation issue for rich answers.
+* Bug: Fixed the issue of question title  not showing on front while using captcha question type.
+* Bug: Fixed the issue of  Comment Field showing placeholder text  when the comment field is blank.
+* Bug: Removed unnecessary gap between question and answers in quiz result page.
+* Bug: Fixed the issue of text showing in the next line on mobile while using Fill in the blank question type.
+* Bug: Fixed the issue of  apostrophes showing backslash  in email content.
+* Bug: Fixed the issue of cloning of the question which was creating a blank answer
+* Bug: Fixed conflict between %QUESTION_ANSWER_X% variable and Extra Template Variables.
+* Bug: Fixed %QUESTION_ANSWER_X% variable content issue in email.
+* Enhancement: Implemented %CORRECT_SCORE% template variable score to round figure.
+* Enhancement: Added the option to disable scroll on click of next and previous button.
+* Enhancement: Added the option of Deleting a question from question bank while deleting the quiz.
+* Enhancement: Added a message when multiple choice limits are reached while using Multiple Response and Horizontal Multiple Response question type.

 = 7.1.2 (September 04, 2020) =
 * Bug: Fixed admin results page to make it compatible with new variable %QUESTIONS_ANSWERS_DEFAULT%.